ronaldbosma/LogicApps.ServiceProviders.ApplicationInsights.TrackAvailability/README.md

 1. Use the copied URL for the value of the `@workflowUrl` variable.
 1. Send the first request.
 A `200 OK` with status 'available` in the response body should be returned.
 1. Send the second request.
 A `503 Service Unavailable` with status 'unavailable` in the response body should be returned.
+1. Navigate to Application Insights and open the Availability tab.
+You should see the results for the `My Test` availability test (result might take a few minutes to appear).

 ## Troubleshoot